capsa-gg/capsa/server/README.md

 After modifying the SQL code in `./sql`, run `make sql` to generate the Go code.
 These changes must be committed to Git.

+For details on how to use SQLc, see the [SQLc documentation](https://docs.sqlc.dev/en/latest/).

+## Swagger documentation

+API documentation is generated from the comments on the HTTP handlers.
+Therefore it is important that these comments are kept up-to-date and are added for every endpoint.

+When working in HTTP handlers, make sure to generate the Swagger documentation before commiting your code.

+To generate the Swagger documentation, run `make swagger`.

+For details on how to add proper documentation to route handlers, see [swaggo/swag on GitHub](https://github.com/swaggo/swag?tab=readme-ov-file#api-operation).

 ## Creating new database migrations

 Database migrations are written in SQL and defined in `./migrations`.